julian3bk/Sudoku_Solver/README.md

 This image of a 1985 predecesor to Sudoku which comes from https://en.wikipedia.org/wiki/Sudoku is the source of french.dat<br/>
 ![Alt text](https://upload.wikimedia.org/wikipedia/commons/6/6f/Sudoku.jpg "French")<br/>

-Some boards not solveable by `./solve.o` are solveable by `./guess.o`, for example hard.dat and french.dat.
-However not all boards can be solved by`./guess`. veryhard.dat is one example.
+`./guess.o` can make some guesses and is able to solve some boards which are not solveable by `./solve.o`, for example hard.dat and french.dat.
+However not all boards canbe solved by`./guess.o`, veryhard.dat is one example.

 ## Writing Boards
 A properly formated board is a 9 by 9 grid of comma seperated characters with no spaces or lines outside of the grid.